 Budapest is a very easy city to get around on foot.
 Pest is very flat, making for an easy stroll, while Buda is more hilly.

 Amsterdam is a big city with plenty to do.
+Exploring the old town is a popular activity.
 With so much to do, one day is probably not enough time to see everything.
 It will give you the chance to have new experiences.

 You'll find shopping and museums around the city of Budapest.
+Visiting the old town is also a must.
 Since there is so much to do in the area, one day is probably not enough for all of it.
 It has many unique tourist attractions and fascinating things to do.

 Amsterdam is a popular place that is full of things to see and experience.
 If you have a weekend, this city makes for a great vacation.
+Make sure you visit the old town while you're here.
 While some people choose to spend more or less time in Amsterdam, a weekend is sufficent for most.
 Take your pick from the many activities offered here.

-You'll find museums and nightlife around the historic big city of Budapest.
+You'll find museums and nightlife around the bustling big city of Budapest.
+The old town is one of the main draws for visitors.
 This is a popular place to visit for a weekend.A weekend should give you a good understanding of everything this city has to offer.
 This city offers a variety of activities to choose from.

 Amsterdam is a popular choice for travelers.
 Five days here is typical.
 While some people choose to spend more or less time in Amsterdam, five days is sufficent for most.
 The entire region has so many activities, and you'll want time to do everything.

-You'll find nightlife and shopping around the historic city of Budapest.
+You'll find nightlife and shopping around the authentic city of Budapest.
 The length of your ideal trip is an individual decision.
 If you have five days, this city makes for a great vacation.
+Exploring the old town is a popular activity.
 Five days should give you a good understanding of everything this city has to offer.

 Amsterdam is a great place to explore.
 It is common to spend one week here.
+Visiting the old town is also a must.
 One week is a great amount of time to relax and see the many things that Amsterdam has to offer.
 This city offers something for everyone.

 Budapest is a popular choice for travelers.
+Make sure you visit the old town while you're here.
 One week is usually plenty of time to spend here with extra days to spare.
 With this much time, visitors often visit nearby destinations or take day trips.
 It will give you the chance to have new experiences.

 These are the overall average travel costs for the two destinations.